Latest post: PC Games of 1996.

 Wing Commander's graphics were rendered on workstations, but the game engine itself is just scaling, rotating and shifting around low-res sprites based on cut-down ray-traced workstation output.
 Other games were doing that in and before 1990.

 That is not to say that Wing Commander games are no good; they are.
-But they are not as good as computer-game journalism and the reddit mainstream make them out to be; they are not some of the greatest games ever made.
+But they are not as good as computer-game journalism and the reddit mainstream make them out to be.

-As they parrot praise and throw their superlatives about like confetti, computer-game journalism is very careful never to mention Frontier: Elite 2 when treating Privateer (both of 1993).
+As they parrot praise and throw their superlatives about like confetti, computer-game journalism is very careful never to mention Frontier: Elite 2 when treating Wing Commander Privateer, both of which came out in 1993.

 Because what chance does a sprite-scaler with no physics have against a fully-3D game with physics?